 JILL ALLISON GAGNON, Deputy Prosecuting Attorney

 Jill Allison Gagnon graduated from Ball State University in 2001 with a Bachelor of Science degree in Criminal Justice.
 She worked for 7 years for Marion Superior Courts, first with the Honorable Patricia J. Gifford and subsequently the Honorable Sheila A. Carlisle.
 She then graduated from Thomas M. Cooley School of Law through an accelerated 2-year program in 2010, and became a Marion County Deputy Prosecutor, prosecuting cases in the D-felony Division, the Domestic Violence Division, and the Juvenile Major Felony Unit.
 In 2013, Jill became an Assistant Corporation Counsel/Assistant City Prosecutor for the City of Indianapolis Office of Corporation Counsel in 2013 handling cases for the Department of Code Enforcement, IMPD Nuisance Abatement, and Indianapolis Animal Care And Control.
-She became a Shelby County Deputy Prosecutor in December, 2014, and handles primarily misdemeanor and infraction prosecutions, along with some felonies.
+She became a Shelby County Deputy Prosecutor in December, 2014, and handles felonys, misdemeanor and infraction prosecutions, in Superior Court No. 2.